 Other than the minimum criteria set by the university for all graduate programs, we have no formal cutoffs for GPA.
 Nevertheless, there are some guidelines you can use to evaluate your chances for admission.
 The entering classes for the last three years had a median GPA of 3.88.
 Please realize, however, that many students admitted into our program have GPAs lower (and higher) than this as GPA is not the sole criteria for admission.
 A GPA around 3.5 for the last two years is recommended.
 We also prefer that students have an undergraduate degree in Psychology.
 However, we have occasionally made an exception for applicants who are particularly strong in other areas (e.g., research experiences).
 Still, it is highly desirable for a student to have at least a minimal background in Psychology (e.g., Introductory Psychology, Abnormal Psychology) and in Research Methods (e.g. Experimental Design, Statistics, etc.).

 The USF Clinical Program is committed to improving access to graduate training.
-You may have noticed that the Psychology Department officially requires the GRE.
-Despite this, the Clinical Psychology Program will deem applications complete even without GRE scores.
-Thus, GRE scores are currently optional for Clinical applicants.
+While the Psychology Department recommends applicants submit GRE scores, they are currently optional for Clinical applicants.
+Applications will be deemed complete even without GRE scores.

 Applications are assessed holistically.
 For different applicants, GRE scores may or may not enhance their application.